eachanjohnson/genson/README.md

 8. In the HTML template, replace the JS and CSS paths with `//genson.path//`.
 9. In the HTML template, where you want the blog post to go, enter `//genson.insertpost//`.
 10. In the terminal, `cd` to the root directory of your website.
-11. If you're using the templates, do `python genson.py -t template`.
+11. Do `python genson.py -t template`.
-12. If not using a template, do `python genson.py`.
-13. If the last line in the Terminal was `Success!`, then everything should have gone well.
+12. If the last line in the Terminal was `Success!`, then everything should have gone well.
-14. Voila!
-You should have a new directory called `blog` containing the Table of Contents in `toc.html`, the front page in `index.html`, and your individual posts in the sub-directories.
+13. Voila!
+You should have a new directory called `blog` containing the front page and a directory tree of blog posts.

 ## Advanced use
 Try `python genson.py -h` to see more advanced options.